 If the outdoors is calling your name, soak up the sun as you explore Louisiana’s riverfront with Donaldsonville's Historic Portal to the Past, seven wayside exhibits that tell the history of Donaldsonville by way of a walking self-guided tour.

-After a round of golf and some time spent browsing the outdoor shops at Tanger Outlet Center or the Cajun Village in Sorrento, Acadian homes that are specialty shops with a Coffee House and two live alligators.
+After a round of golf and some time spent browsing over 60 shops at Tanger Outlet Center or the Cajun Village in Sorrento, Acadian homes turned specialty shops with a Coffee House and two live alligators you can see for free!
 (Big Boy and Nubby)

 See the Mississippi River at the Riverwalk areas in Donaldsonville or Houmas House where you’ll enjoy the breeze flowing between massive oak trees and the charming paved path alongside the Mississippi River.
-Gaze out at the waterway and you'll see river boats passing by, just as they have for decades before.
+Gaze out at the waterway and maybe you'll see riverboats passing by, just as they have for decades before.

-Sugarfield Spirits provides local flavor and Louisiana tradition in handcrafted spirits and Gilla Brewing Company is Ascension’s first brewery, specializing in fruited sours, New England IPA’s and pastry stouts.
+Sugarfield Spirits and Nöel Family Distillery provide local flavor and Louisiana tradition in handcrafted spirits and Gilla Brewing Company is Ascension’s first brewery, specializing in fruited sours, New England IPA’s and pastry stouts.

 Needless to say, you’ll need your appetite when you visit Ascension Parish, Louisiana’s Sweet Spot!